 Reuseable Grocery Bags

 Reusable grocery bags, especially those used for produce, meats and pre-cooked foods should be washed after every use to prevent contamination from bacteria.
 Bags used for boxed and canned goods and cleaning supplies can go a bit longer.

 Some bags have labels with instructions on how to launder and you should follow those directions.
 For those that do not, always remove any dividers or inserts.
-If the bag is a woven canvas bag, wash in hot water with your usual detergent.
-The hot water is necessary to kill E. coli and other bacteria.
 These can be line dried or put into the dryer.
 Nylon bags should be laundered the same way but should be air dried.Continue to 9 of 14 below.

 09 of 14

 Silicone Kitchen Tools

 If your kitchen is loaded with silicone baking mats, molds, tools, oven mitts and trivets, simply toss them in with your regular laundry to clean.
 Use warm to hot water and a heavy-duty detergent to cut through the oils left from foods.
 Use a mesh laundry bag to corral small items and the gentle spin cycle to prevent distortion.

 10 of 14